mist64/cbmbus_doc/7 JiffyDOS.md

 #### R2: Controller sends the *Go* signal
 ![](docs/cbmbus/jiffydos-03.png =601x131)

 Triggered by CLK being 0, the controller indicates by releasing the DATA line that the device must now start sending a data byte - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the device, and the sequence of steps is purely based on timing; there are no ACK signals.
+Refer to the timing tables towards the end of this document for details on when and for how long data has to be put onto the wires.

 The controller may delay this step indefinitely.
 In practice, it will until it has a guaranteed 55 µs time window without interruptions.